dfsantamaria/POC4COMMERCE/README.md

-Generating new behaviors </br>
+## Generating new behaviors </br>
-   To generate new OASIS behaviors you should
+In order to generate new OASIS behaviors you should

 A) Create a Behavior object by typing: </br>